typescript-literales

 // direction = "northeast"; // Error: Type '"northeast"' is not assignable to type 'Direction'.

-Similar to string literals, numeric literal types allow a variable to only have certain specific numeric values.
+Similar to string literals, numeric literal types allow a variable to have only certain specific numeric values.

 type OneToTen = 1 | 2 | 3 | 4 | 5 | 6 | 7 | 8 | 9 | 10;